About Mitchell Diaz, LMT

 My study and training of massage therapy began in 2003 at Lindsey Hopkins Technical Technical College (LHTC) in Miami, FL.
 LHTC is where I received my foundational training in massage therapy via completion of a 750 hours full-time training program.
 While the school is still in operation, it no longer has a massage therapy program which I guess makes me an “orphaned” alum.
 In July of 2004 I received my Florida massage therapy license (MA41802) and began practice.

-I am committed to continuous learning about the human body and in understanding how bodywork techniques can impact our experience of pain, stress, and restore function to the body.
+I am committed to continuous learning about the human body and in understanding how massage and bodywork techniques can impact our experience of pain, stress, and restore function to the body.